 11 Latest Trends That Will Dominate Manufacturing in 2022

 Much was said about Industry4.0, and also how it has revolutionized the manufacturing world by providing manufacturers with opportunities to use innovative tools and technologies across the product lifecycle.
-There is no doubt that Industry 4.0 has allowed manufacturers to increase operational visibility, reduce costs, expedite production times, and deliver outstanding customer care.
+There is no doubt that Industry 4.0 has allowed manufacturers and engineering manufacturing companies to increase operational visibility, reduce costs, expedite production times, and deliver outstanding customer care.

 But as 2022 quickly approaches, it is time to turn away our attention from Industry 4.0 and toward Industry5.0.
 Where the fourth industrial revolution centered on utilizing technology to maximize the way of production, the fifth is about linking machine and man — which is, cooperation between people and intelligent systems.
 Based on who you ask, Industry 5.0 is on the immediate horizon, also it is currently here, it is coming hastened by the start of the COVID-19 pandemic.